umarhunter/pythonpasswordencrypter/README.md

 - randomized number of transformation depending on formula
 - checks if inputs are correct
 - prints out new password to console

+Version 3:
+- storing password in text file
+- saves the key to text file
+- retrieves encrypted password